uavaustin/hawk-eye/_sources/data_generation/real_data.rst.txt

     5. Click "Create Labels List" then click "Start Project"

 6. Go through the tiles and label the targets.
 Make sure you assign the right class to each target.
+You'll likely see the same target in multiple tiles.
+Try to approach each tile like you haven't seen the target before, meaning don't use your memory to assist in labeling a target that would otherwise be indistinguishable.
+This will hurt the model.
+Label targets that are reasonably visible.

-7. Once you are done labeling, click the "Actions" button at the top of the window and select "Export Annotations."
+7. Once you are done labeling, recheck your labels.
+It's very easy to get in the groove and forget to change the class on a target.
+Then, click the "Actions" button at the top of the window and select "Export Annotations."

 8. A prompt appears asking which format to export as.
 Click "Single CSV file" and "Export."
 This file will be downloaded to your machine.